jango-blockchained/mcp-freecad/CONTRIBUTING.md

 # Contributing to MCP-FreeCAD

 Thank you for your interest in contributing to the MCP-FreeCAD project!
-This document provides guidelines and instructions for contributing to our project.
+This document provides guidelines and instructions for contributing to my project.

 ## Code of Conduct

-Please read and follow our Code of Conduct.
-We expect all contributors to abide by these guidelines to ensure a positive and respectful community.
+Please read and follow my Code of Conduct.
+I expect all contributors to abide by these guidelines to ensure a positive and respectful community.

 ## Development Environment Setup